 Building Wishare: From Frustration to Full-Stack Rails App

-The Authentication Rabbit Hole
+The Devise Rabbit Hole

 class Connection < ApplicationRecord